Ellerbach/docfx-companion-tools/README.md

 choco install docfx-companion-tools
 ```

-> [NOTE!]
+> [!NOTE]
-> The tools expect the .NET Framework 5 to be installed locally.
+> The tools expect the .NET Framework 6 to be installed locally.
+If you need to run them in a framework which is higher,
+> add `--roll-forward Major` as a parameter like this:
+> `~/.dotnet/tools/DocLinkChecker --roll-forward Major`

 ### dotnet tool